 Always be nice to the adjuster.
 Even when aggravated by inactivity, the old saying “you catch more flies with honey” applies in this situation.
 It costs nothing to be nice, which may help your claim get addressed quicker.
 Being nice does not mean agreeing to inadequate compensation or not standing up for yourself.

-When considering filing a lawsuit, there are various factors to consider.
+There are various factors to consider when filing a lawsuit.
 One important consideration is the deadline set by the statute of limitations, which determines how long you must initiate legal action.
 In Texas, personal injury claims are typically barred two years after the accident.
 Filing a lawsuit before this deadline can help you preserve and keep your claim legally viable.

 Initiating a lawsuit involves formally submitting a petition to the court, prompting the opposing party to provide a written answer.
 This process can apply time pressure on the insurance company or the opposing party, pushing them toward a timely resolution.
 It’s crucial to note that filing a lawsuit doesn’t necessitate a trial proceeding; it is still possible to reach a settlement and withdraw the lawsuit if both parties agree.